AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Fragile Friend | The Lonely Moon OR Out of Reach Mid | Mad King's Mask / Memory / Rainbow of Absence | The Lonely Moon OR Out of Reach Late | Tin Flask or Key to the Deep | The Lonely Moon OR Out of Reach
+Early | Memory | The Lonely Moon OR Out of Reach
+Mid | Mad King's Mask / Rainbow of Absence / Fragile Friend | The Lonely Moon OR Out of Reach Late | Tin Flask or Key to the Deep | The Lonely Moon OR Out of Reach

 !!! note
     Out of Reach provides you a really convenient means of gather, being useful but also giving +1 to all of Kosma's signets which does help somewhat to re-apply his Rend stacking constantly.
-You can also choose to go with The Lonely Moon for a guaranteed F4 double and also for F7 onwards as long as you use it correctly.
+The Lonely Moon also is helpful to guarantee getting F4 doubles.

 Time | Support 1 | Support 2
 :----: | :----: | :----: